-In a good enough relationship, it is vital to have healthy relationship expectations about the way you should be treated.
-People should expect their partner to treat them with love, respect, loyalty, and kindness.
+In a good enough relationship, it is vital to have healthy relationship expectations about how you should be treated.
+People should expect their partners to treat them with love, respect, loyalty, and kindness.

 They should be considerate and should take out time for their partners.